Qalif-R/Churn-Analysis/README.md

 The rtf file provides commentary to the analysis presented in the dashboard.
 Please read it alongside the dashboard for the best experience.

-Once you have PowerBI on your machine, download the two files to
+Once you have PowerBI on your machine, download the files by clicking on \<Code\> in the top right and selecting Download ZIP.